Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 To compare it, I also tested an Astra starter site that looks similar and also uses the native WordPress editor.

-Note — my test site is not on performance-optimized hosting, so don’t look at the absolute number for Largest Contentful Paint (LCP).
-Instead, just focus on how it compares to Astra.
+Note: My test site isn’t on performance-optimized hosting, so don’t look at the absolute number for Largest Contentful Paint (LCP).
+Instead, just focus on how it compares with Astra.

 Theme | Page Size | HTTP Requests | LCP |